Skip to main content

 Choose native when: your app needs AR/VR, advanced camera, or game-engine performance, you target only one platform, or day-one access to new OS features is a business requirement.

-Flutter vs native development cost comparison in 2026: Flutter MVP costs $15K-$40K with one codebase for both platforms, while native development runs $30K-$80K with separate iOS and Android teams.
-Flutter saves 30-50% on development and maintenance.
-Geminate has shipped Flutter apps to 250K+ daily active users.
-We recommend Flutter for 80% of mobile projects and native only for AR, gaming, or advanced hardware features.
+Flutter vs native development cost in 2026.
+A Flutter MVP usually runs $15K to $40K from a single codebase covering both platforms.
+Native runs $30K to $80K because you're staffing separate iOS and Android teams.
+That gap is the 30 to 50 percent Flutter saves on build and maintenance.
+Geminate Solutions has shipped Flutter apps to 250K+ daily active users, and we steer most mobile projects toward it, reserving native for AR, gaming, or deep hardware features.

 FAQ